How do you acquire power at work?

 The former stay and get promoted, the latter are the first to get the chop.

-This factor is less important than all the previous ones, since one can also be promoted while not being particularly loved by his colleagues.
-But it helps.
+This factor is less important than the previous ones, since one can also be promoted while not being particularly loved by his colleagues.
+But still, it helps.
 Plus, it will make your life at work much easier if you can get along well with others, and if others like you.